 We are required by Part IV, Item (3) of Form 12b-25 to provide as part of this filing an explanation regarding whether the results of operations we expect to report for the year ended December 31, 2006 will reflect significant changes from our results of operations for the year ended December 31, 2005.
-Because we have not completed our audited financial statements for either the year ended December 31, 2005 or the year ended December 31, 2006, we are unable to provide a reasonable estimate of either our results of operations for the year ended December 31, 2006 or our results of operations for the year ended December 31, 2005.
+Because we have not completed our audited financial statements for either the year ended December 31, 2005 or the year ended December 31, 2006, we are unable to provide a reasonable estimate of either our results of operations for the year ended December 31, 2006 or our results of operations for the year ended December 31, 2006.
+We are unable to provide a reasonable estimate of either our results of operations for the year ended December 31, 2006 or our results of operations for the year ended December 31, 2005.
 Accordingly, we cannot at this time estimate what significant changes will be reflected in our 2006 results of operations compared to our 2005 results of operations; however, we expect our earnings to vary, perhaps substantially, from period to period due primarily to changes in the fair value of our derivatives.